pssst/pssst/README.md

 > **We do not backup our Redis databases.
 A message can only be pulled once.**

-Vital informations about the Pssst server can be requested under the following addresses below:
+Basic informations about the Pssst server can be requested under the following
+addresses:

 * `https://<server>/key`  is the servers public key in `PEM` format.
 * `https://<server>/time` is the servers actual time in `EPOCH` format.

-Additional informations about the Pssst server can be requested under the following addresses below:
+Additional informations about the Pssst server can be requested under the following addresses:

 * `https://<server>/branch`  is the used Git branch.
 * `https://<server>/version` is the servers version.